erickweil/better-auth-credentials-plugin/README.md

     ],
 });
 ```

+> Note that when importing in client side, in some bundlers (Webpack, Turbopack, Vite) you must use the dedicated client entry point via subpath export (`better-auth-credentials-plugin/client`).

 Doing as above would allow any user sign in with any password, and create new users automatically if they don't exist.